 Sarah Davies founded the Greenhouse and is head of the agency.
 She created the business after moving to the USA from England in 2007, following a long career as a senior UK children’s publisher.

 John Cusick joined Greenhouse in January 2013 after several years with a small New York agency, where he began as an assistant and rose to be an agent with a fast-developing client list.
 As well as being a YA author in his own right, John is a sought-after speaker on writing, both at writers’ conferences and via webinars.
 You can read his blog here: http://johnmcusick.com/

 What John is seeking: Picture books, chapter books, middle grade and young adult by North American authors.
-Particularly keen to see MG (and maybe YA) for boys.
-Fast-paced/thrilling/heart-breaking stories.
-Contemporary realism, historicals, speculative fiction, sci-fi and fresh fantasy, villains with vulnerabillity, bad decisions with best intentions, boldly imagined worlds, striking imagery, characters with histories, stories about siblings and about middle America.
+Particularly keen to see fast-paced/thrilling/heart-breaking stories, contemporary realism, historicals, speculative fiction, sci-fi and fresh fantasy, villains with vulnerability, bad decisions with best intentions, boldly imagined worlds, striking imagery, characters with histories, stories about siblings and about middle America.

 Rights People is a dedicated children’s rights-selling business that comprises six experts in the field - Alexandra Devlin, Alex Webb, Allison Helligers, Caroline Hill-Trevor, Rachel Richardson and Charles Nettleton – who, between them, have many years’ experience and a huge network of international contacts.